 Salmon is basically pescatarian meat.
 And this is basically a bagel turned into a casserole—that is, if your bagel is an everything bagel and it’s topped with cream cheese, the aforementioned salmon, capers, and red onion.
 Get our Smoked Salmon and Bagel Breakfast Casserole recipe.

 These just taste good and have that warm spice we crave around the holidays and a creamy crunch that we love from those pine nuts.
 (But try our Doughnut Muffins recipe, our Citrus Poppy Seed Muffins recipe, our Apple Muffins with Pecan Streusel recipe, and our Blueberry Cornbread Muffins recipe too—what can we say, we really love muffins.)
 Get our Spiced Zucchini Muffins recipe.

-Big Salad: Have a fruit salad using fruit that’s in season somewhere in the United States, such as pomegranate and citrus.
-Of course, a green salad with a vinaigrette is necessary.
-If the greens are delicate (spinach, arugula, butter lettuce), keep the dressing in a jar separate from the greens and mix it in when guests are ready to start eating.
+Have a fruit salad using fruit that’s in season somewhere in the United States, such as pomegranate and citrus.
+A green salad with a vinaigrette is also nice (and often overlooked).
+If the greens are delicate—spinach, arugula, butter lettuce—keep the dressing in a jar separate from the greens and mix it in when guests are ready to start eating.
 Kale or cabbage are OK already dressed if you want to make ahead.

-Dessert: Plan for one big dessert plus some small sweets, like holiday cookies.
-Donnelly’s Applesauce Chocolate Chip Bundt Cake is like a giant quick bread, “a nice, sturdy spice cake that holds up for several days and is good for breakfast or brunch, Donnelly says.
+Plan for one big dessert plus some small sweets, like holiday cookies.
+Donnelly’s Applesauce Chocolate Chip Bundt Cake is like a giant quick bread, “a nice, sturdy spice cake that holds up for several days and is good for breakfast or brunch,” she says.

 With dialed-down sugar, unsweetened applesauce does the trick, along with whole wheat flour for upping the nutrition and lowering the undesirables.
-Oh, and it’s awesome.
+Oh, and it tastes awesome.
 Get Kristin’s Applesauce Chocolate Chip Bundt Cake recipe.

 Related Video: How to Make Bacon for a Brunch